 The Temperate Database is in the process of being updated, with new records being added and old ones being checked and brought up to date where necessary.
 This record has not yet been checked and updated.

-Rheum compactum is a Perennial up to 0.50 metres tall.
+Rheum compactum is a perennial plant that can grow up to 0.50 metres tall.

 Although no specific mention has been seen for this species, the leaves of some if not all members of this genus contain significant quantities of oxalic acid and should not be eaten in any quantity.
 Oxalic acid can lock up certain minerals in the body, especially calcium, leading to nutritional deficiency.
 The content of oxalic acid will be reduced if the plant is cooked.
 People with a tendency to rheumatism, arthritis, gout, kidney stones or hyperacidity should take especial caution if including this plant in their diet since it can aggravate their condition[